 - Some programs that previously used additional criteria may continue to use them; learn more on each program's MySchools page.

-For all other audition programs (except LaGuardia): List any program(s) on your high school application.
+- For all audition programs, except LaGuardia, list any program(s) on your high school application.

 - Educational Option (Ed.
 Opt.) programs are designed to serve students at a range of academic levels.
-Based on their four core course grades, applicants's records are categorized as "high," "middle," and "low."
+Based on their four core course grades, an applicant’s records are categorized as "high," "middle," and "low."

-- One third of offers to the school are made to applicants from each category.
+- One-third of offers are made to applicants from each category.